Home / Blog / How to self-host Hermes Agent (and why most people quit halfway)

 Can I run Hermes on a Mac or Windows machine?

 With Docker Desktop and WSL2 (Windows) or Docker Desktop (Mac), yes — but performance is reduced and browser automation is less stable than on a native Linux server.
-For any serious use, a Linux VPS is the recommended environment.
+For serious use, a Linux VPS is the recommended environment.

 What happens when the server reboots?